omarcostahamido/PVM/README.md

 pip install -r requirements.txt
 ```

+For more information about Raspberry Pi remote control see [here](https://github.com/omarcostahamido/PVM/wiki/How-to-connect-to-a-Raspberry-Pi-remotely).

 ### [Optional]Network Time Protocol(NTP)

 NTP is intended to [synchronize](https://en.wikipedia.org/wiki/Synchronize) all participating computers to within a few [milliseconds](https://en.wikipedia.org/wiki/Millisecond).
 The system time may not be so precisely synchronized between different Raspberry Pi's, which may have an impact on the playback of high frame rate videos.